coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedMac.md

 Choose a password that unlocks the application to enhance your privacy.
 This functionality is particularly useful if you use a shared computer.

 1. Click **skip this step** if you do not want to set a password.

+>We recommend using a password.

 2. Choose your password in the **password** field
 3. Enter your password again in the **confirm password** field
 4. Click **continue**

-_Note: Make sure to remember your password.
+>Make sure to remember your password.
 Losing it requires resetting Ledger Live and re-adding accounts.
-This will not affect your cryptocurrency._
+This will not affect your cryptocurrency.

 ### Step 5: Bug reports & analytics